0xSpaceShard/starknet-hardhat-plugin/README-dev.md

 This plugin is a wrapper around Starknet CLI (tool installed with cairo-lang).
 E.g. when you do `hardhat starknet-deploy` in a shell or `contractFactory.deploy()` in a Hardhat JS/TS script, you are making a subprocess that executes Starknet CLI's `starknet deploy`.

-There are two wrappers around the Starknet CLI, defined in [starknet-wrapper.ts](/src/starknet-wrappers.ts):
+There are two wrappers around Starknet CLI.
+They are defined in [starknet-wrapper.ts](/src/starknet-wrappers.ts):

 -   Docker wrapper:
     -   runs Starknet CLI in a Docker container